 Ephesians 4:32 Instead, be kind and tender-hearted to one another, and forgive one another, as God has forgiven you through Christ.

-This morning, I am reminded anew that our acts of kindness will ultimately reveal the tenderness of our hearts.
+But, instead of fighting darkness this morning, I prefer to light a candle.
+I am reminded anew that our acts of kindness will ultimately reveal the tenderness of our hearts.
 We can only give in proportion to the tenderness we carry inside of us: never more, never less.
+The same heart cannot contain the tenderness of Christ and the cynicism and suspicion of this world.
+There is no room for both.

-The inability of the church in the west to weep about those in need is probably one of the most critical obstacles to reach the unreached.
+The inability of the church in the West to weep about those in need is probably one of the most critical obstacles to reaching the unreached.
 Anguish has become a forgotten virtue and tender-heartedness a sign of weakness.
 The fact that we can worship Sunday after Sunday in Church without feeling an aching pain for the lost, the lonely, the marginalised and the oppressed is a state of spiritual leprosy that can no longer be left unspoken.
+Add to this the unChristlike attitude of then presenting the darkness as light and allowing people to die because of greed and spiritual pride.

 Tender-heartedness is probably the one character quality that will best reveal the God that we serve, it is both a virtue and a mirror at the same time